-If target box 1 through 25 are all 10's (250 Score) go to #1 target box and check X's.
+If target box 1 through 25 are all 10's (250 score) go to #1 target box and check X's.
 The first target box that is not an X will be recorded as FM.

 If a tie still exists (250 25X), go to #1 target box and the first X that is not completely plugged out will be recorded as FM.
 (All FM recorded in the Target Score area and not in target boxes.)
+When more than one target is shoot during a competition and the scores are tied, then go to the second target to determine first miss.

-8h Results Printout:
+8h Results Printout.

-After all the results are recorded for a class a Preliminary Results will be printed.
+After all the results are recorded for a class, a Preliminary Results will be printed.
 The scorer will then review this printout for any obvious errors and correct them.
 He will then review the printout looking for any ties the Scoring Program did not break.
-If any are found he will note it on the printout and also inform the Protest Committee that a Tie exists.
+If any are found, he will note it on the printout and also inform the Protest Committee that a Tie exists.
 Then they will be posted along with the Targets and labelled Preliminary Results.

-8i Electronic Scoring:
+8i Electronic Scoring.

-Where electronic scoring is utilised, the match director will ensure the rules above will be used where appropriate or necessary, not withstanding any rights for protest, re-scoring manually, etc.
+Where electronic scoring is utilized, the match director will ensure the rules above will be used where appropriate or necessary, notwithstanding any rights for protest, re-scoring manually, etc.